etoosamoe/eto-app/README.md

 ### Local

-You need to define `REACT_APP_BACKEND_URL` variable during the build or start stage, due to add correct links to backend service on a service html page.
+By default `REACT_APP_BACKEND_URL` points to `http://localhost:8000`, it is OK for local development and runs.
+You should change it to whatever-else backend container URL during the runtime.

 ```
 cd frontend